Squash (sport)

-Squash is a racket-and-ball sport played by two or four players in a four-walled court with a small, hollow, rubber ball.
-The players alternate in striking the ball with their rackets onto the playable surfaces of the four walls of the court.
-The objective of the game is to hit the ball in such a way that the opponent is not able to play a valid return.
-There are about 20 million people who play squash regularly world-wide in over 185 countries.
-The governing body of Squash, the World Squash Federation (WSF), is recognized by the International Olympic Committee (IOC), but the sport is not part of the Olympic Games, despite a number of applications.
-Supporters continue to lobby for its incorporation in a future Olympic program.
+Squash, sometimes called squash rackets, is a racket sport played by two (singles) or four players (doubles) in a four-walled court with a small, hollow, rubber ball.
+The players alternate striking the ball with their rackets, directing it onto the playable surfaces of the four walls of the court.
+The object of the game is to hit the ball in such a way that the opponent is not able to play a valid return.
+There are about 20 million people who play squash regularly worldwide in over 185 countries.
+The governing body of squash, World Squash, is recognized by the International Olympic Committee, and the sport will be included in the Olympic Games, starting in the 2028 Summer Olympics in Los Angeles.
 The Professional Squash Association (PSA) organizes the pro tour.

 History

 Squash has its origins in the older game of rackets, which was played in London's prisons in the 19th century.
 Later, around 1830, boys at Harrow School noticed that a punctured ball, which "squashed" on impact with the wall, offered more variety to the game.
 The game spread to other schools.
 The first courts built at Harrow were dangerous because they were near water pipes, buttresses, chimneys, and ledges.
 Natural rubber was the preferred material for the ball.
 Students modified their rackets to have a smaller reach and improve their ability to play in these cramped conditions.
 In 1864, the school built four outside courts.

-In the 20th century the game increased in popularity with various schools, clubs and private individuals building squash courts, but with no set dimensions.
-The first squash court in North America was at St. Paul's School in Concord, New Hampshire, in 1884.
+In the 20th century, the game increased in popularity with various schools, clubs and private individuals building squash courts, but with no set dimensions.
+The first squash court in North America was built at St. Paul's School in Concord, New Hampshire, in 1884.
 In 1904 in Philadelphia, Pennsylvania, the earliest national association of squash in the world, the United States Squash Racquets Association, now known as U.S. Squash, was formed.
 In April 1907, the Tennis, Rackets & Fives Association of Queens, New York, which regulated those three sports (fives being a similar sport using hands instead of a racket), established a subcommittee to set standards for squash.
 In 1912, the association published rules for squash, combining aspects of these three sports.

-In 1912, the RMS Titanic had a squash court in first class, available for 50 cents ($15.36 in 2022 terms).
+In 1912, the RMS Titanic featured a squash court in first class, available for 8 pence (£7.75 as of 2025 terms).
 The 1st-Class Squash Court was situated on G-Deck.
 The Spectators Viewing Gallery was one level higher, on F-Deck.
 Passengers could use the court for one hour unless others were waiting.